kramera3/simplifyNet/README.md

     -   **E_List**: Edge list formatted \| n1 \| n2 \| weight \|.

     -   **epsilon**: Governs the relative fidelity of the approximation methods 'spl' and 'kts'.
-The smaller the value, the greater the fidelity of the approixmation and the greater the space and time requirements.
+The smaller the value, the greater the fidelity of the approximation and the greater the space and time requirements.
 Default value is 0.1.

     -   **type**: There are three methods.